 This interest led Maria to a degree in Politics and International Relations and on to a multi-disciplinary PhD which critically assessed education and learning systems in Western democracies.

 As an independent researcher Maria has written about Camphill communities, intellectual disabilities, the meaning of work, inclusion and education.
-More recently she has been focusing on the ways in which prevailing economic and fiscal policies are affecting children and families.
-She teaches academic skills at undergraduate level and also works part-time as an EFL teacher trainer.
+More recently she has been focusing on the ways in which economic and social policies are affecting children and families.